gouzidev/data_science_journey/logistic_regression/breast_cancer/README.md

-# breast cancer classification prediction model
+# breast cancer classification with jupyter

 this project uses logistic regression to classify breast cancer tumors as malignant or benign based on various cell features. this is implemented as a jupyter notebook for interactive exploration and learning about binary classification.